Egg Donor FAQs

 Read full answer →

-You may begin the application while breastfeeding, but must have stopped breastfeeding before starting medications, need regular menstrual cycles resumed, typically wait.
+You may begin the application while breastfeeding, but must have stopped breastfeeding before starting medications, need regular menstrual cycles resumed, typically wait 2-3 months after weaning.
+We don't recommend stopping breastfeeding solely for donation.

 Read full answer →